CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 # Chapter 2: Getting Started

 This chapter is about the framework that will be pursued further down the road in the pursuit of getting the student familiar with inner workings of the way the book is structured.

 `Pseudo Code`: method of describing a set of instructions or algorithms that is implementation agnostic.
 Can be interpreted and implemented in a variety of different manners.
-Algorithm described in the clearest manner
+Algorithm described in the clearest way.

 ## Insertion Sort

 - Solution to sorting Problem is insertion sort in which given a set of numbers we try to order them from smallest to greatest
 - To prove that algorithm is correct, we must show that

 `Loop invariant`: section of the array that are already sorted.

 - `Initialization`: certain properties of array are true before algorithm starts
 - `Maintenace`: if certain things are true before iteration of loop, will remain true for next iteration
 - `Termination`: certain properties arise from evaluation of loop

 Things that are proven with insertion algorithm

 - At start sub array A[0..j] where j = 1, is an array with a single element, as such it is trivially sorted
 - at each iteration, the right most element being sorted is swapped with the previous element, if it does not reach the correct position it is swap again
 - when j reaches the value of length of A, the algorithm stops and by the array should be sorted.

 Rust Implementation